klojang4j/klojang-templates/README.md

 ### Newline Suppression in Practice

-Now we can see the usefulness of newline suppression.
+Tables especially benefit from newline suppression as described above.
 The template above would render somewhat like this:

 ```html
 <html>